Misterblue/opensim-docker/README.md

 must be set.
 The environment variables are:

--- *CONFIG_NAME*: the configuration to use (like "standalone" or "standalone-sql") -- *CONFIGKEY*: the password for extracting secrets in .crypt files -- *EXTERNAL_HOSTNAME*: the external network address for the simulator
+-- *CONFIG_NAME*: the configuration to use (like "standalone" or "standalone-sql") -- *CONFIGKEY*: (optional) the password for extracting secrets in .crypt files -- *EXTERNAL_HOSTNAME*: the external network address for the simulator

 The container starts the script `/home/opensim/bootOpenSim.sh` which runs